 In accordance with the terms of the Company's 2007 Equity Incentive Plan (as amended and restated on December 10, 2015), or the Incentive Plan, directors, officers and employees of the Company are eligible to receive restricted stock grants.
 These awards generally have a vesting period lasting three years.
-There were approximately 2 million shares available for future grants under the Incentive Plan as of December 31, 2021.
+There were approximately 1 million shares available for future grants under the Incentive Plan as of December 31, 2022.

 The Compensation Committee of the Board of Directors of the Company has approved a Stock Award Deferral Program, or the Deferral Program.
 Under the Deferral Program, non-employee directors and certain executive officers can elect to defer payment of certain stock awards made pursuant to the Incentive Plan.
 Deferred awards are treated as deferred stock units and paid at the earlier of separation from service or a date elected by the participant who is separating.
 Payments are generally made in a lump sum or, if elected by the participant, in five annual installments.
 Deferred awards receive dividend equivalents during the deferral period in the form of additional deferred stock units.
-Amounts are paid at the end of the deferral period by delivery of shares from the Incentive Plan (plus cash for any fractional deferred stock units), less any applicable tax witholdings.
-Deferral ections do not alter any vesting requirements applicable to the underlying stock award.
-At December 31, 2021 and December 31, 2020, there are approximately 914 thousand shares for which payments have been deferred until separation or a date elected by the participant, respectively.
-These shares are reflected as unvested shares outstanding in the table below.
-At December 31, 2021, there are approximately 699 thousand dividend equivalent rights earned but not yet delivered are not included in the total unvested shares outstanding in the table below.
+Amounts are paid at the end of the deferral period by delivery of shares from the Incentive Plan (plus cash for any fractional deferred stock units), less any applicable tax withholdings.
+Deferral end of und efferred and vesting requirements applicable to the underlying stock award.
+At December 31, 2022 and December 31, 2021, there are approximately 1 million and 699 thousand dividend equivalent rights earned but not yet delivered.